JJNod88/pp3_quiz_game/README.md

 # Testing
 * Name is inputted and reflected in the print
 * If username input field is left blank, it asks the user to re-enter before progressing
+* begin() function
+    * If 'y' or 'Y', progresses as expected
+    * If 'n' or 'N', returns as expected
+    * If any other button, returns as expected
 * All questions are asked, randomised, and not duplicated
     * If answer doesnt match a, b, c, d it does not let the user progress.
 It repeats the questions
 * The correct answer correctly incriment the score